Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 • Quick release for fast opening and closing

-Lastly, while Eclipse isn’t a name you may have run into, this Canadian tool supplier has been making vises since 1909.
+Lastly, while Eclipse isn’t a name you may have encountered, this Canadian tool supplier has been making vises since 1909.

 Vise Revew